 - The process of Drilling involves one moving (spinning) part that cuts another stationary part (the workpiece).
 If the cutting part (the drill bit) is drastically harder and stronger than the workpiece (like wood, for instance), then drilling is simple and usually without problems.
 If, on the other hand, the materials are similar (steel drilling steel), there are some things to pay attention to.
 Oh, and if the drill is softer than the workpiece, you’ll likely fail.
 Make sure you know what your drill bit is rated for so you won’t damage your tools – or the project.

 Let’s look at drilling metal.
 The tips are the same for all metals, but you can get away with more if the workpiece is softer (like aluminum).

 Make sure the location of the hole-to-be is well marked.
-If there is no constraint, like with a hand drill, then the drill will “wander” if the location is not well defined.
-We recommend a carbide tipped scribe to mark the location, then a center punch to create a small divot for the drill to locate.
+If the project is less constrained, like using a hand drill, then the drill will “wander” if the location is not well defined.
+We recommend a carbide tipped scribe to mark the location, then a center punch to create a small divot for the drill to locate on.